 A few years ago I had a large”branch” of a tomato plant break off.
-It was loaded with unripened cherry tomatoes, and even though I knew I could try to ripen them on the counter, they didn’t taste the same as vine ripened.
+It was loaded with unripened cherry tomatoes, and even though I knew I could try to ripen them on the counter, they just don’t seem to taste the same as vine ripened.
 On a whim.
 I decided to see if I could keep it alive long enough to get a few more tomatoes out of it.
 My family thought I was a little weird, but hey, they should be used to that by now.
 Little did I know that you could grow tomato plants in water!
+It’s an easy plant DIY!

 Much to my surprise, not only did the cherry tomatoes turn a gorgeous shade of gold, but the stem in the vase sprouted roots!
-It was the end of the season, and almost to the point where I was actually a little sick of tomatoes.
+It was almost to the point where I was actually a little sick of tomatoes it ended up being such a good harvest!

 It’s always amazing to me the number of plants that can be grown/rooted in water.
 I’ve propagated coleus, basil,viburnum, raspberries,and even roses in sunny windows in bottles full of water, only to be able to plant them outside.

-For maximum success, make sure to plant in well-drained soil when the roots are about 1/4 inch long.
-If they get any longer, they have a harder time acclimating the transition from water to soil.
+For maximum success, If they get any longer, they have a harder time acclimating the transition from water to soil.
 It’s almost better to trim the bottom and start over.
 Use a planting dirt with a food in it to give them a good chance, and make sure to water frequently as well.
+When you water tomato at the base of the plant.
+This helps to keep fungal diseases away.
+The best time to water is in the morning so the moisture has time to burn off in the sunlight during the day.
+Trim any foliage that looks sad so the plant doesn’t have to put any extra energy into it.
+Your vegetable garden will thank you all summer this way.

 When you grow tomato plants in water, it’s a great way to start a new plant, before putting in soil.
 It becomes a little addicting too.
 Rooting indoor plants in water, is a great way to fill your home with lovely, and lush greenery.